wangziqi2013/wangziqi2013.github.io/_posts/2023-01-23-minesweeper.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. Use-after-free bugs can be utilized by malicious attackers to inject the attack vector into a memory block being used by the application after the block is freed.

 **Comments:**

 1. Does MineSweeper need to save allocation size somewhere as well (C++ can do this already)?
 What if a live reference